refractionPOINT/lce_doc/docs/lc_adapter.md

 * `access_key:....`: the AWS Access Key for the API key below.
 * `secret_key:....`: the API key for AWS that has access to this bucket.
 * `client_options.hostname=cloudtrail-logs`: asking LimaCharlie to use the hostname `cloudtrail-logs` for this sensor to identify it.

+### Microsoft / Office 365

+A visual guide for onboarding this is available from our help center [here](https://help.limacharlie.io/en/articles/5986334-how-to-bring-microsoft-office-365-logs-into-limacharlie).